 Changes in groundwater levels in the Albuquerque metropolitan area

-Project Chief: Matt Ely
+Project Chief: Andre Ritchie

 The U.S. Geological Survey, in cooperation with the Albuquerque Bernalillo County Water Utility Authority (ABCWUA) has been investigating the effects of groundwater withdrawal on groundwater levels throughout the Albuquerque metropolitan area in the Middle Rio Grande Valley of central New Mexico (fig. 1).
 Historically, the water supply requirements of the Albuquerque metropolitan area were met almost exclusively by groundwater withdrawal from the Santa Fe Group aquifer system.
 In response to water-level declines, the ABCWUA began diverting surface water from the San Juan-Chama Drinking Water Project in December 2008 to reduce the use of groundwater to meet municipal demand.
 Consequently, there is currently (2014) an interest in understanding how groundwater levels have changed over time in response to groundwater pumping and the recent addition of surface water resources.

 The population of the City of Albuquerque and the Albuquerque metropolitan area has grown rapidly over the past several decades.
 For example, the City of Albuquerque population increased fivefold between 1950 and 2010 (fig. 2).
 With these population gains came increases in the demand for groundwater resources.
 Water conservation measures have reduced per capita water use substantially over the past 25 years.
 Groundwater withdrawal peaked in 1989 and has been decreasing since (fig. 2), but continued groundwater level declines indicate that withdrawal was still in excess of recharge.